-Frequently Asked Questions.
+Frequently Asked Questions

-1. What is the Grevillea Foundation?
+• What is the Grevillea Foundation?

-2. Are you a charity?
+Are you a charity?

-3. Who is behind the Grevillea Foundation?
+Who is behind the Grevillea Foundation?

-8. Does the Grevillea run AERI?
+Does the Grevillea Foundation run AERI?

-9. Who runs Grevillea Foundation?
+Who runs Grevillea Foundation?

-Grevillea Foundation Ltd is a public company limited by guarantee and has a board of directors and members.
+Grevillea Foundation is a public company limited by guarantee and has a board of directors and members.
 All are invested in supporting endometriosis scientific research, and the treatment and care of those with endometriosis.

-10. Why is Grevillea Foundation different to other endo organisations in Australia?
+Why is Grevillea Foundation different to other endo organisations in Australia?

 There are many Endometrioses organisations is Australia who work tirelessly to contribute to the advancement, education, treatment, care and advocacy of those who experience endometriosis.
 The Grevillea Foundation has been inspired by all these organisations.
 What differentiates us is our focus on funding scientific research into endometriosis.
 Grevillea Foundation has committed to supporting 10-year scientific research program to supercharge scientific research into endometriosis and facilitate knowledge in this field.

-11. Can I donate to Grevillea Foundation to help people with endometriosis?
+Can I donate to Grevillea Foundation to help people with endometriosis?

-12. Can I donate to AERI?
+Can I donate to AERI?

-13. If you are a charity can I apply for grants?
+If you are a charity can I apply for grants?

 Our first objective is the establishment of AERI to focus on deep research into the aetiology and treatment of endometriosis.
 As such, we are not offering any grants to other individuals or organisations at this stage.

-14. Do you have DGR 1 status?
+Do you have DGR 1 status?

-15. What research is Grevillea Foundation doing?
+What research is Grevillea Foundation doing?

 Grevillea Foundation does not undertake any research.
 It is a Charity that supports research.
 It has worked with UNSW to set up and fund an endometriosis research institute named AERI.

-16. Will you find a cure for endo?
+Will you find a cure for endo?

 We are working with AERI and other scientific institutions to facilitate sustainable program-based research delivering a continuous pipeline of scientific discovery.
 That said, the understanding of the disease is acknowledged, by leading scientists, to be something akin to the knowledge of cancer in the 1960.
 Unravelling fundamental biology and novel treatments come with pure research to bring the knowledge of this broad disease into modern understanding.
 To find a cure would be wonderful but at this stage we do not know if that is possible.
 The 10-year outlook is for improved understanding and more targeted and relevant clinical care so that those living with endo have a much better quality of life.

-17. Can you refer me to a good doctor?
+Can you refer me to a good doctor?

 As much as we like to assist, we are a charity assisting in the facilitation of global research.
 We would recommend you speak to your local doctor or review the information on the Australian Government web page Endometriosis and pelvic pain clinics, link below.